 Said Alexis of her experience with the Center: "Coming to Stanford, I didn't understand the resources available or what I needed to do to work in human rights; the Center staff helped me understand what a career in this field looks like and how to get there.
 They have helped me through some of my toughest academic times at Stanford, whether it be advising me on choosing a summer internship or helping me prepare for graduate school interviews -- they consistently reminded me that I had a community at Stanford that believed in me and supported the work I was doing.
 Personally, the Center has been a welcoming space where I feel included and valued, which is important at a school like Stanford that can feel so big at times.
 Looking back on my Stanford experience, the Center's community has shaped and supported me in a critical way, and I cannot imagine my Stanford journey without them."

-Currently, Alexis is reading for a M. Phil. in Development Studies at the University of Oxford.
-She later hopes to pursue a career as an international human rights lawyer.
+Currently, Alexis is attending law school at Yale University after completing a M. Phil. in Development Studies at the University of Oxford.
+She hopes to pursue a career as an international human rights lawyer.